 As a nephrologist (kidney specialist) he was struggling in finding workable solutions for his patients that were regularly battling obesity and Type 2 diabetes.

 Jimmy Moore has established himself as an “expert” in the low-carb and ketogenic world.
-Veteran health podcaster Jimmy Moore is the voice behind the blog Livin’ La Vida Low-Carb as well as a podcast call The Livin’ La Vida Low-Carb Show.
+Veteran health podcaster Jimmy Moore is the voice behind the blog Livin’ La Vida Low-Carb as well as a podcast called The Livin’ La Vida Low-Carb Show.
 He also has a very vibrant Facebook community of fans.
 You can join his page here.

 Moore has written several books (too many to list here.
 If you are interested please see the bottom for a full list of all of his books*).